loveencounterflow/icql-dba/README.md

       dba.execute "create table my.foo ( id integer primary key );" # table only in RAM, not on disk dba.save { schema: 'my', }                                    # table written to 'path/to/my.db', DB stays in RAM
       ```

+      Observe that as a matter of course, users have to choose between speed and safety: a RAM DB can
+      operate much faster than a disk-based one, but in the unlikely event of an unexpected software fault
+      (`/s`), all unsaved data in a RAM DB is inevitably lost.

     * **`disk`** (`true`) ⮕ whether ["parts of a [RAM DB] might be flushed to disk [...] if SQLite comes
       under memory pressure"](https://www.sqlite.org/inmemorydb.html#temp_db).
 Has no effect if `ram` is
       `false`.